zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

 In some cases, like when there usually are large time gaps between producing events for the same compaction key, the risk of getting events for the same key out-of-order is small.
-For these cases, you just can define a bean of type [`CompactionKeyExtractor`](nakadi-producer/src/main/java/org/zalando/nakadiproducer/eventlog/CompactionKeyExtractor.java) , and then all events of that event type will get sent with a compaction key.
+For these cases, you just can define a bean of type [`CompactionKeyExtractor`](nakadi-producer/src/main/java/org/zalando/nakadiproducer/eventlog/CompactionKeyExtractor.java), and then all events of that event type will be sent with a compaction key.

 ```java
 @Configuration